Oldies Music is Creepy and Disturbing, Vol. 1

 “When you were only six I was your big brother…but since you’ve grown up, your future is sewn up.
 From now on you’re gonna be mine.”

 So, how old are you??
-Here’s a hint: Sedaka was singing this tune to girls in the audience starting when he was 22 (although, he does look about 40 in the video below, doesn’t he?).
+Here’s a hint: Sedaka was singing this tune to girls in the audience starting when he was 22.
 So a 22 year-old is planning to bag a girl who, just yesterday, was only 15.
 And she has no choice about it.
+I wonder if he’ll dim the lights before or after she does her homework.
+Gross.

 I’m sure Herman and his Hermits were trying to make a cutesy song here, but it’s just really stalkery.
 No question.